MilenTecle/znapped/README.md

 ### Post Interaction (Comments, Likes, Edit)
 - Post Comments: As a user, I can read comments on a post so that I can engage with the community’s thoughts on the content.
 - Add Comments: As a logged-in user, I can comment on posts so that I can share my opinions or reactions.
+Like posts: As a logged-in user, I can like posts with different reactions so that I can express appreciation or support for content that interests me.
 - Like Notifications: As a user, I will receive notifications when someone likes my post so that I know when my content is appreciated.
+- Liked Posts: As a logged-in user, I can view a collection of posts I’ve liked so that I can easily revisit content I enjoy.
 - Comment Notifications: As a user, I will receive notifications when someone comments on my post so that I stay informed about new interactions.
 - Edit Posts: As a post owner, I can edit the title or description of my post so that I can update or correct content after posting.
 - Delete/Modify Comments: As a comment owner, I can delete or edit my comments so that I can control the content I’ve shared.